madjin/awesome-vrchat/README.md

 - [XR Artist Toolkit](http://www.xrartisttoolkit.com) - Extensive and curated list of resources for XR artists
 - [Open Broadcaster Software](https://obsproject.com/) - Free and open source streaming and recording program
   - [How to Stream Oculus Quest gameplay](https://www.youtube.com/watch?v=Ora7OrQHwEs) - Use OBS and ADB to record/stream Quest

+---

+## To-Do

+- [x] Update with Quest tutorial links
+- [ ] Finish the homekit tutorial write-up
+- [ ] Implement documentation site generator
+- [ ] Port content from the wikidot to markdown